Ozame/aigrad/gradu/mapping_process.md

 ##### See search results in the excel files

 - Need to justify the journal choice in general, why not just do the general search?
+- Focusing only on the most relevant journals, as the goal is to map the AGI not it's relation to the other ai research (altho this is a plus)
+- Target papers are topically relevant and high ranking.
+- AIJ, JAIR, IJCAI were possible to search through via scopus, JAGI manually, ICAGI with springer
+    - TODO: Get exact internal search strings (at least from scopus)